 As discussed above, students must complete between 30 and 36 credit hours of study to graduate with a master’s in telecommunications.
 Depending on the student and individual program, students may finish their programs in two to three years of full-time study.
 The table below outlines a sample degree plan for a master’s in telecommunications that requires approximately 36 credit hours of study to complete.

-Career Paths for Graduates with a Master’s in Telecommunications
+Career Paths for Graduates with a Master’s in Telecommunications and Network Engineering

 The telecommunications industry is built on innovation and change.
 Spanning every business and technology sector, telecommunications offers significant opportunities for professionals in the field.
 Beyond core phone and networking systems, telecommunications is experiencing unrivaled advancements in multiple areas, each of which present varied employment options for individuals considering a graduate education in fields such as: